10 Essential Tips for Winter Hiking in the Mountains

 4. Hike with the sunlight

-You might hide from the sun during summer hikes, but you want to hike in the sunshine during winter.
-Keep in mind that things will get pretty chilly once the sun dips behind the mountains, so factor that into your plans (and always bring a headlamp.)
+You might hide from the sun during summer hikes, but you'll want to hike in the sunshine during winter.
+Keep in mind that things will get pretty chilly once the sun dips behind the mountains, so factor that into your plans (and always bring a headlamp).
+Don't forget to lather on that sunscreen, too!

 5. Remember that hiking in the snow takes longer

 Your favorite hiking trails might take longer to traverse during winter.
 Deep snow, slippery ice and other obstacles can all add to your time.
-If you’ll be hiking later in the day, don’t get too late of a start.
+If you’ll be hiking in the afternoon, don’t get too late of a start.

 6. Don’t rely on your smartphone